wied03/karma-opal-rspec/README.md

 That's it!

+NOTE: Currently, your tests MUST end in _spec.rb.

 If you have a lot of tests, Karma might time out waiting for opal-rspec to run all of your tests.
 If you find Karma is giving you a `Disconnected (1 times), because no message in` error followed by a `No captured browser` error, add a `browserNoActivityTimeout` setting to karma.conf.js that is greater than the default of 10,000ms.

 ## FAQ